 The purpose of Informatica ETL is to provide the users, not only a process of extracting data from source systems and bringing it into the data warehouse, but also provide the users with a common platform to integrate their data from various platforms and applications.
+This has led to an increase in the demand for certified Informatica professional.
 Before we talk about Informatica ETL, let us first understand why we need ETL.

 Why Do We Need ETL?